 How to make Dal Makhani in Instant Pot?

-Here I am sharing the steps for the one-pot Dal Makhani made in the instant pot.
-Usually it is hard to make this dal on a weeknight, as it takes very long to cook on the stovetop.
-However, with the instant pot and this almost hands-off method, you can enjoy this dal on a weeknight.
+Here, I’m sharing the steps for making one-pot Dal Makhani in the Instant Pot.
+Usually, it’s hard to make this dal on a weeknight, as it takes a long time to cook on the stovetop.
+However, with the Instant Pot and this almost hands-off method, you can enjoy this dal on a weeknight.

 - Start by soaking the lentils and beans in ample water for 8 hours or overnight.
-The soaking is mainly required for the kidney beans, but I find it easier to just soak them together.
+Soaking is mainly required for the kidney beans, but I find it easier to soak them all together.

 - Then, add the onions and sauté for a few minutes until they turn golden.